 A way to counter this is by investing in Facebook Ads to effectively market your business through sponsored ads that reach your target audience and customer base.
 The platform has inbuilt analytics that let you see the performance of each post and the success of the campaigns executed.
-It is very easy and simple to set up once you have clear defined objectives (more on that later!) but there are a few myths surrounding it which deter small businesses owners from benefitting from the service.
+It is very easy and simple to set up once you have clearly defined objectives (more on that later).

 Myth #1: ‘It’s too complicated for someone like me with no expertise’

 You don’t need to be a marketing professional or social media whizz to run successful ads on Facebook!
 Setting up a campaign on Facebook Ads is a straightforward process that over 5 million businesses use each day.

 Myth #2: ‘Facebook ads are too expensive”

 Facebook ads cost less than other online marketing channels with a minimum spend of £1 per day.
 You set a budget for each campaign, be that £5 or £500, and you only pay for returns.

 False!
 Your business page doesn’t need to have tons of likes before you start putting out ads.
 The great thing about Facebook is that you already have a huge potential reach.
 Facebook will gladly serve your ad to any of its 2 billion users.
 All you need to do is tell Facebook what sort of person you want to target and you’re good to go!

 Now that we’ve debunked some myths, here’s a rundown of 3 key benefits for investing in Facebook Ads.